 Technological literacy is essential in the global community.
-Broadcasting technology is an effective and highly visible means to help students achieve technological literacy.
-The student broadcast station described in this grant proposal provides instruction in every aspect of broadcasting in proper sequence, allowing hands-on experience with state of the art equipment.
+Video/Multimedia technology is an effective and highly visible means to help students achieve technological literacy.
+The student broadcast station described in this grant proposal provides instruction in every aspect of Video/Multimedia in proper sequence, allowing hands-on experience with state of the art equipment.

 Working as a team, students must learn how to use the equipment, plan a broadcast, and solve the problems involved in creating a finished broadcast.
 In the process, students not only become proficient in operating equipment, but also acquire technological and social skills that enable them to create a finished product.
 The proposed video broadcast station is truly interdisciplinary in nature.
 It can and should encompass every class and department, school personnel, district and school board activities.
 Indeed, this is an integral link between the school and the community.

 The primary goal of this proposal is to provide students with the opportunity to use broadcast production techniques as a means to learn technological skills they will need throughout their lives.
 According to the STEM publication “Skills for a New Century: A Blueprint for Lifelong Learning”, education and training programs must relate directly to skill needs, and lead to credentials that employers value.

 These skills, such as those recommended by the Secretary's Commission on Achieving Necessary Skills (STEM) and skill standards for specific jobs, include the following: basic skills, thinking skills, problem-solving skills, resource management, interpersonal skills, information analysis, understanding systems, and using new technologies.